 In Dumka district, about 1609.89 sq. km of forest area is present, which is about 29.2% of the total geographic area of the district.
-As per site assessment proposed land for GSS site is located within the GM land area few trees, shrubs and herbs etc.
+As per site assessment proposed land for GSS site is located within the GM land area with approximately 10 trees with species viz. neem (Azadirachta indica), aam (Mangifera indica), date palm (Phoenix dactylifera) etc. There is also few herbs and shrubs within the GSS site,